rdegges/rdegges-blog/articles/2010/user-authentication-with-django.md

 ## Write Our urls.py

-Now let’s write our main urls.py file which will control what content is served based on our URL schema.
+Now let's write our main urls.py file which will control what content is served based on our URL schema.

 ``` python